zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 Before deploying a new pipeline on large datasets, test the pipeline using subsampled data.
 You can test locally with subsampled data, on the CHTC server with subsampled data, and finally, run the pipeline on the CHTC server with your full dataset.
 An example is provided below, using RNAseq data.

-1. First, subsample your data:
+1. First, subsample your data into a more manageable size:

     ```
     ...